 - Remove the pulley

 These may be allen screws or hex screws.
-They may not come off very easy and you may need to use a puller to remove.
+They may not come off very easily and you may need to use a puller to remove them.

 - Remove the spindle